eye-division/jeniross/_gallery/artist-books.md

 ---
 title: Other Media
 description_markdown: >-
-  As part of my initial research for the New College tapestries I began experimenting with making a series of small books.
-My ideas for the project were related to Johannes Itten's twelve tone colour system and I have translated these into a series of twenty four hour 'clock' books, starting and ending with midnight and centred on a sun motif in the middle.<br>The classic book form has a time based narrative; a concertina book on the other hand can be read all at once offering a more visual experience.
-Each of the&nbsp;
-  leporello or concertina books can be opened out into a continuous sheet 3.5 metres long or closed down and arranged in many different ways to give a different visual image each time it is viewed.
+  As part of my initial research for the New College tapestries I experimented with a series of small books.
+My ideas for the&nbsp; project were related to Johannes Itten's twelve tone colour system and I have translated these into a series of twenty four hour 'clock' books, starting and ending with midnight and centred on a sun motif in the middle.<br>The classic book form has a time based narrative; a concertina book on the other hand can be read all at once offering a more visual experience.
+Each of the&nbsp; leporello or concertina books can be opened out into a continuous sheet 3.5 metres long or closed down and arranged in many different ways to give a different visual image each time it is viewed.
 The simpler book form offers a separate double page spread for each time period chosen.<br>I like the way you can thus change each "miniature"&nbsp; to suit the mood, rather like propping open a book of poems and concentrating on one piece for a while, rereading it over and over.
 homepage_description_markdown:
 frontpage: true
 gallery_date: 2016-05-01 00:00:00